discord-net/Discord.Net/README.md

-# Discord.Net v0.5.0
+# Discord.Net v0.6.0 Beta
 An unofficial .Net API Wrapper for the Discord client (http://discordapp.com).

 [Join the discussion](https://discord.gg/0SBTUU1wZTVjAMPx) on Discord.

 ### This is an alpha!
 The Discord API is still in active development, meaning this library may break at any time without notice.
-Discord.Net itself is also in early development so several functions may be unstable or not work at all.
+Discord.Net itself is also in alpha so several functions may be unstable or not work at all.

 ### Features
-- Login/Logout (with credentials or anonymous)
-- Accepting/Creating/Deleting Invites (standard or human readable)
-- Receiving/Sending Messages
-- Creating/Destroying Servers
-- Creating/Destroying Channels (text, void or PM)
-- Kick/Ban/Unban/Mute/Unmute/Deafen/Undeafen Users
-- Several Discord Events
+- Server Management (Servers, Channels, Messages, Invites)
+- User Moderation (Kick/Ban/Unban/Mute/Unmute/Deafen/Undeafen)
+- Alpha Voice Support (Outgoing only currently)
 - Supports .Net 4.5, DNX 4.5.1, and DNX Core 5.0

 ### NuGet Packages